 Holiday Decorating Compromises for Stubborn Sellers

-- Tone down the size of tree.
-In place of a 10-foot tree, try decorating a table-top, four-foot version.
+- Tone down the size of the tree, if you plan on getting one.
+In place of a 10-foot tree, try decorating a table-top or four-foot version.

-- Stack wrapped presents in a closet or in one corner.
+- Stack wrapped presents in one corner or a closet.

 - Set a plate of cookies on the counter, next to festive paper napkins for guests.

-- Simmer spicy apple cider on the stove, and set out cups and serving utensil.
+- Simmer spicy apple cider on the stove, and set out cups and serving utensils.